1980 Major League Baseball postseason: Houston Astros vs. Philadelphia Phillies

 This was the first postseason meeting between the Astros and Phillies, as well as the first postseason series ever played in the state of Texas.
 This edition of the NLCS is remembered as the closest and most grueling playoff series in MLB history.
 The series went to its five-game limit, with the final four games going into extra innings.
-The Phillies prevailed after a 10-inning Game 5 to return to the World Series for the first time since 1950.
+The Phillies prevailed in five tightly contested games to return to the World Series for the first time since 1950.

-Game 1 was the only game of the series to not go into extra innings - the Astros held a 1-0 lead going into the bottom of the sixth, until Greg Luzinski hit a two-run home run to put the Phillies ahead for good (Luzinski's home run was the only one of this series).
+Game 1 was the only game of the series to not go into extra innings - the Astros held a 1–0 lead going into the bottom of the sixth, until Greg Luzinski hit a two-run home run to put the Phillies ahead for good (Luzinski's home run was the only one of this series).

-Game 2 was an offensive duel which went into extra innings - in the top of the tenth, the Astros scored four runs with three hits - an RBI single by José Cruz, a run-scoring groundout by César Cedeño, and a two-run triple by Dave Bergman.
+Game 2 was an offensive slugfest which went into extra innings - in the top of the tenth, the Astros scored four runs with three hits - an RBI single by José Cruz, a run-scoring groundout by César Cedeño, and a two-run triple by Dave Bergman.
 The Phillies got an unearned run in the bottom of the inning on an error by Craig Reynolds at shortstop, but Astros reliever Joaquín Andújar came in and held on for the save to tie the series at 1–1 headed to Houston.

 Game 3 was the first postseason game played in Texas, and it was a long and grueling pitchers' duel between both teams’ pitching staffs.
 Houston's Joe Niekro pitched ten shutout innings, but it wasn't enough for him to get the win, which went to Astros relief pitcher Dave Smith.
-The Astros won 1-0 in the bottom of the eleventh as Denny Walling hit a sacrifice fly to drive in Joe Morgan, and were now one win away from their first ever World Series appearance.
+The Astros won 1–0 in the bottom of the eleventh as Denny Walling hit a sacrifice fly to drive in Joe Morgan, and were now one win away from their first ever World Series appearance.

 Game 4 went into extra innings yet again, and the Phillies would even the series as Luzinski entered as a pinch-hitter and doubled home Pete Rose with the go-ahead run on a close play at the plate, with Rose running over Astros catcher Bruce Bochy.
 Manny Trillo then singled home Luzinski with an insurance tally.